Which Came First – The Chicken or the Cash Flow Problems

 No Understanding of Financing and Inadequate Borrowing (#6 and #10 on the list)

-Meeting with a business finance expert as you launch your organization and as you grow can help to ensure that your finances will be correctly set up and understandable.
+Meet with a business finance expert as you launch your organization and as you grow.
+A specialist can help to ensure that your finances will be correctly set up and understandable.
 Clarity in this area can help you identify problems as they emerge, before they hurt your business, and while there is still time to act to resolve them.

 Additionally, it’s important for small business owners and entrepreneurs to understand that there are financing alternatives available that can help resolve common cash flow challenges.
-For instance, we offer business financing programs that can help small businesses with low or slow cash flow, including receivables invoice factoring that allows an organization to “speed up” collection of customer invoices in order to create more consistent cash flow and take on new business more quickly.
+For instance, Corsa Finance partners with business financing professionals who can help small businesses with low or slow cash flow.
+Options include cash flow loans and invoice factoring that allow companies to “speed up” collection of customer invoices in order to create more consistent cash flow and take on new business more quickly.

 Poor Credit Granting Practices (#8 on the list)

-The good news for companies that invoice their customers after delivering goods or performing services is that invoice factoring can alleviate this challenge altogether.
-When companies factor invoices, they can receive payment on a customer’s invoice the same day the invoice is generated, without waiting for customers to pay.
+Good news for companies that invoice their customers after delivering goods or performing services!
+Invoice factoring can alleviate this challenge altogether.
+When companies factor invoices, they can receive payment the same day the invoice is generated, without waiting for customers to pay.
+The factoring company will do the waiting while you’re growing your business.

 Expanding Too Fast (#9 on the list)

 When organizations try to expand too quickly, they often deplete resources (including working capital) to the point that the business may have trouble meeting operating expenses.
-This is another instance where simply working with a financial planning expert and creating a manageable, controlled plan for growth can prevent the problem from occurring.
+This is another instance where simply working with a financial expert and creating a thoughtful growth plan can prevent the problem from occurring.

-Get more information about how invoice factoring can speed up B2B organizational cash flow:
+Get more information about speeding up cash flow:

 Leave a Reply